hrecht/censusapi/cran-comments.md

-This is a resubmission with the following changes: updated DESCRIPTION to enclose URL in <>
+This is a resubmission with the following changes: updated Title field in DESCRIPTION

 ## Test environments
 * local OS X install, R 3.3.3